adobe-research/libkafka/README.md

 TODO
 ====
-* add RPM creation to maven build
+* fix RPM creation for maven build
 * load testing for Produce and Fetch

 Known issues